NaN8279/SMCS/README.md

 Some commands require operator status.
 You can give operator to a player by listing them in the `operators.txt` file in the server directory.

+# Config

+The anticheats are by default all disabled.
+They can be enabled in the server config file (`server.properties`), which can be found in the server directory.

 # Technical information

 ## Ticks